claytron/resume/index.rst

 --------------------------------------------------------------------

 `claytron.featuring <https://github.com/claytron/claytron.featuring>`_
-    A little Python script that can modify an iTunes database and remove all those annoying *(Featuring Mega Rapper Star)* strings.
+    A little Python script that can modify an iTunes database and remove all those *(Featuring Mega Rapper Star)* strings.

 `pentadactyl-solarized <https://github.com/claytron/pentadactyl-solarized>`_
     Solarized color scheme for Pentadactyl, a vim like interface for Firefox.